benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 15.md

 ### Not First Normal Form
 A relational database must be in first normal form, but a NoSQL database does not have to conform to normal form.

+### Benefits
 NoSQL databases can contain a lot of different types:
 - HTML
 - Images
 - Text

-### Denormalization
+#### Denormalization
-With NoSQL, every resource is not re
+With NoSQL, every resource is not required to have an attribute or to be *normalized*.
+We don't have to worry about relations as much because there's no need for artificially created tables.

+### Detriments
+However, **there's no standard query language** for NoSQL databases.
+A lot of features that are standard in SQL are not implemented in NoSQL.

 ## Quiz